-The amount being assured is stated in the MFR Report or Audit Report - not the Deed.
+The amount being assured is stated in the MFR report - not the Deed.
 This allows QBCC to accept a Deed once only, and be able to continue to rely upon it until it is no longer needed by the licensee.
-This eliminates the need to update the Deed when a new MFR Report is provided.
+This eliminates the need to update the Deed when a new MFR report is provided.

 Can a Deed of Assurance be provided by the beneficiaries of a trustee company that is trading in partnership with the licensee?

-No, the beneficiaries of the trustee company are outside the stated relationships in Table 1 of the Minimum Financial Requirements.
+No, the beneficiaries of the trustee company are outside the stated relationships in Section 17C of the Queensland Building and Construction Commission (Minimum Financial Requirements) Regulation 2018.